 I went with some pretty vivid colour as our summers in Canada are so short, the blast of colour makes me entirely happy.

 As mentioned above the patio was a major issue for us.
-There is so much of it that we really felt it was bringing down the entire backyard.
+There is so much patio that we really felt it was bringing down the appearance of the entire backyard.
 It didn’t matter how many times we power washed it….eesh….still ugly!!
 My plan is…..was to cover all the patio areas with Rubaroc.
 We have it at our Canadian Club House and we all love it.
 It doesn’t get hot, girls can run on it without the worry of it being slippery and it is easy to clean.
 I picked a grey/black fleck to go with the exterior of our home.

-For now, though I am loving the small sitting area that has been completed.
-The flagstone looks soooo bad compared to it, but its comforting to know that it is just a matter of time before it too gets done!
+For now, I am loving the small sitting area that has been completed.
+The flagstone looks soooo bad compared to it, but it’s comforting to know that it is just a matter of time before it too gets done!

 I added a few colourful umbrellas.
 One here and one around the corner over the dining table.
-I am over the moon with the outcome.
+I love it.

 Ya’ll know I’m a Homesense junkie….I found these gorgeous blue flower pots there.
 Going back to the store over and over again pays off.
 One was purchased at the end of last season and I happened upon its mate at the beginning of this season.

-Typically I use a large white tablecloth that goes down to the floor and then I cover it with something fun as in this photo…but I was tapped for time during this photo shoot.
+Typically I use a large white tablecloth that goes down to the floor to hide the legs and then top it with something fun as in this photo…but I was tapped for time during this photoshoot.
 It might rain again!!! grrr Mother Nature!!
 Enough already.
 Anyways…nobody is any the wiser when you cannot see the legs of the table.
 (I hate this patio and cannot wait for the installation of rubaroc)!

 My lounge cushions are a mess!!!
 The colours are all wrong for my makeover and you can actually see the weathered stains on these cushions.
 I was going to purchase new ones but couldn’t find exactly what I was looking for.
 In the meantime, I did a great little DIY project…and by ‘I did’ I mean my seamstress did!!

 I purchased some large bath towels at Giant Tiger and I asked her to make these great slipcovers for me.
 There are pouches on both ends so the cushion fits snug inside and doesn’t move around.
 They are super easy – off and on- toss in the wash!
-I am now on the hunt for some more large colourful towels for back up.
-I actually think I will keep these cushions and just change out the covers when the mood strikes me.
+I am now on the hunt for some more large colourful towels for backup.
 Easy Peasy!

 I had matching pillowcases made.
 The zipper makes it super easy to get them on and off as well.

 Café lights create an instant party atmosphere.
 I put these up for an event we hosted last week.
 I love the look of them and am going to keep them up for a while longer.
 We are hosting a Canada Day party this coming weekend.
-Who knows…maybe I’ll have them hard wired so that they are permanent.
+Praying they don’t come down in the pool while someone’s swimming…lol…that would create our own fireworks display!!
+Who knows…maybe I’ll have them hard-wired so that they are permanent.